Roma sign Coric on five-year deal

 "I hope that, with hard work from the player and the guidance of the coach, that talent can develop even further – and we can enjoy its quality for a long time."

 Coric has earned four Croatia caps after making his senior debut in 2016.
-He was an unused substitute at Euro 2016 and missed out on a place in the World Cup squad.
+He was an unused substitute at UEFA Euro 2016 and missed out on a place in the FIFA World Cup squad.